mcqp/mcqp.github.io/docs/mcqp_syntax/intro.md

 mcqp check test.mcq
 ```

-## MCQP helps
+## How MCQP Helps
-**MCQP** helps the student or anyone needs to quickly create exams or bunch of polls and messages and send them to **Telegram**.
+**MCQP** helps students and anyone who needs to quickly create exams, polls, and messages to send to **Telegram**.

-## Basic MCQP syntax instructions
+## Basic MCQP Syntax Instructions
-The `.mcq` file is the **MCQP** file, the **MCQP CLI** will not parse any other file.
+The `.mcq` file is the **MCQP** file format - the **MCQP CLI** will not parse any other file type.

-The **MCQP** syntax divided into section, every section is type of message or poll.
+The **MCQP** syntax is divided into sections, where each section represents a type of message or poll.
-Every section start with keyword and have a body, the section body can be a indentaion
+Each section starts with a keyword and has a body.
+The section body can be either indentation-based or block-based.

-based or a block based.
-The indentaion based section start at the keyword and end in start
+### Indentation-based Sections
-of another section or comment or just empty line, for example:
+Indentation-based sections start at the keyword and end at the start of another section, a comment, or an empty line.
+For example:
 ```mcq title="test.mcq"
 // This is a poll section with single choice
 p: How are you today?